Login

 The frontal lecture will be used only to offer a panoramic view on the theoretical concepts necessary facilitate the understanding of the experience.
 However, this teaching method represents only a limited part of the module and the lectures will be not just characterized by the transfer of knowledge and concepts but rather a strong interaction between the professor and the students.

 The substantial part of the module instead will be focused on student-centered and student-led activities, with a series of tools to support the experiential learning process.
-To offer to students a true possibility of personal development and a glimpse of what could be a real business situation, many opportunities of group working and critical reflection will be provided, e.g. exercises, simulations, business cases, and presentations will be organized.
+To offer to students a true possibility of personal development and a glimpse of what could be a real business situation, many opportunities of group and induvial working and critical reflection will be provided, e.g. exercises, simulations, business cases, and presentations will be organized.
 Students will be expected to demonstrate independent study skills and personal initiative in workshops and seminars, mostly of which are provided as a forum for discussion.
 As such, there is a strong emphasis on dialogue and interaction between the professor and the students also to share ideas and experiences.
 These seminars will draw heavily from the students’ own experience and knowledge.
 This is why the success of the seminars lies upon the students’ willingness to participate.
 In preparing for seminars, students should ensure:

 • Using relevant conceptual analysis in addressing the core issues of tasks/questions/case studies;